Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Materials and Methods

 A possible strategy to minimize $l$ is \textit{gradient descent}, that is an iterative algorithm in which parameters are adjusted by forcing them to follow the opposite direction of the function gradient \cite{ackley1987learning,sutto2015residue,barrat2016improving,haldane2016structural,figliuzzi2018pairwise}.
 The value of the parameters {\boldmath$\theta$} at iteration $k + 1$ can be obtained from the value of {\boldmath$\theta$} at the iteration $k$ as

 where $\eta_t$ is the \textit{learning rate} and $t$ is the fictitious time, corresponding to the iteration number.
 Calculation of the gradient requires evaluation of an average over all the possible sequences.
 This average can be computed with a Metropolis-Hastings algorithm in sequence space, but might be very expensive due to the large size of the sequence space.
 In addition, the average should be recomputed at every iteration.
-We here propose to use the instantaneous value of $\delta(s_i^b,\sigma_i)$ as an unbiased estimator of $f_i(\sigma_i)$ in order to update the parameters more frequently, resulting in a \emph{stochastic gradient descent} procedure that forces the system to sample the posterior distribution.
+We here propose to use the instantaneous value of $\delta(\sigma_i,\sigma)$, where $\sigma_i$ is the identity of the nucleotide at position $i$ in the simulated sequence, as an unbiased estimator of $f_i(\sigma)$ in order to update the parameters more frequently, resulting in a \emph{stochastic gradient descent} procedure that forces the system to sample the posterior distribution.
 The procedure can be easily parallelized, so that at each iteration the new set {\boldmath$\theta$} is an average of the updated parameters over all processes.
 We here used 20 simultaneous simulations initialized from 20 random sequences chosen in the MSA.
 Once parameters are stably fluctuating around a given value, their optimal value can be estimated by taking a time average of {\boldmath$\theta$} over a suitable time window \cite{cesari2018using}.
 At that point, a new simulation could be performed using the time-averaged parameters.
 Such a simulation can be used to rigorously validate the obtained parameters.

 We here choose a learning rate $\eta_t$ in the class \textit{search then converge} \cite{darken1992towards}: